Aron Selig Katz was born April 30, 1882 in Sokal, the son of Herz Wolf Katz and Sara Cheine Gruber.

 The family lived at Hospitalstraße 12, in Gera.
 (Now Karl-Liebknecht-Straße; Gera's Orthodox synagogue was nearby at Hospitalstraße 4.)

 Less than a year later in September 1939, Lwow was invaded by the Soviet Union.
 The city would remain under Russian control until 1941.
-Then, on June 30, 1941, the Germans invaded Lwow and violence against the Jewish population started immediately.
-The Jews were forced to move into the ghetto at the end of 1941.
+Then, on June 30, 1941, the Germans invaded Lwów, and violence against the Jewish population began immediately.
+In early November 1941, the Germans established a ghetto.

-Some time after the war, his son, H.W.
-Katz, learned that Aron Selig had been shot in Lwow in the summer of 1941 because he had refused to enter a lorry taking the Jews to a concentration camp.
+After the war, his son H.W.
+Katz learned that Aron Selig had been shot in Lwow "in the summer of 1941" because he had refused to enter a lorry taking Jews to a concentration camp.

-It is possible that his death actually occured in the spring of 1942.
-A burial registry from Lwow has an entry for an Aron Selig Katz who died on March 21, 1942, aged 60.
-While Aron Selig was still one month and nine days short of his sixtieth birthday, the odds of more than one man called Aron Selig Katz around the age of 60 who died within the city of Lwow around that time - as opposed to being deported - are low.
-He was buried two days later on March 23.
+It is likely that his death actually occured in the spring of 1942.
+An entry in a burial registry from Lwow records the death of an Aron Selig Katz on March 21, 1942, at the age of 60.
+While Aron Selig was still one month and nine days short of his sixtieth birthday, the odds of more than one 60-year-old Aron Selig Katz dying within the city of Lwow around that time - as opposed to being deported - are so low as to make it hard to conceived that it could have been a different person.

 Burial entry for Aron Selig Katz